PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 17:17:22
+Last updated: 2024-04-02 17:17:57
-Random Quote: Love and friendship exclude each other. - Jean de La Bruyère
+Random Quote: Mistakes are the usual bridge between inexperience and wisdom. - Phyllis Grissim-Theroux